-8 classic outdoor games which your child should know
+8 classic outdoor games worth dusting off

 Do you remember those days when momma asked you to go and hide?
 You hid under the bed and she pretends that you weren’t there.
 Well, those times used to be fun.
 There are a lot of games we played as kids that are going into oblivion today.
 I can still remember bonding with my parents over a lot of outdoor games in our backyard back in the ’80s.
-At the time, there were no video games, no social media, and parents used to make out time for their children.
+At the time, there were no video games, no social media, and parents used to make out time for their kids.

 Most of us are too busy today to play “hide and seek”.
-Moreover, children of nowadays are more interested in video games and social media.
+Moreover, kids of nowadays are more interested in video games and social media.
 While they can seem like a great way to keep your kid busy, while you complete the work you brought home, research shows that young people can be influenced negatively on social media and when playing inappropriate video games.

 1. Hide and Seek